Warren

 Kayaking/canoeing

-There are two launch areas at Warren for kayaking and canoeing.
-Take in the surrounding landscape from the water.
+There are two launch areas at Warren for kayaking and canoeing, located at the Red Gum Cove and the Old Bridge Hub, from which you can take in the surrounding landscape from the water.
 With a fishing permit, you can also drop a line from your kayak or canoe.

 Dam wall lookout